kelnos/dht-embedded-rs/README.md

 }
 ```

+Note that, if your hardware supports it, you should set the GPIO pin to
+"open drain" mode.

 (To be fair, the Linux kernel includes a driver for DHT sensors, and
 honestly it's probably better to use that driver, since kernel space can
 disable interrupts and get much more precise timing than we can.)